 We are going to apply the abstract results of Sect.~\ref{sec:3} to the study of idempotent factorizations in the multiplicative monoid of certain rings (it may help to review Sects.~\ref{sec:monoids} and \ref{sec:2.3} before reading further).
 0.2cm \begin{quotation}

-\emph{Throughout this section \textup{(}unless noted otherwise\textup{)}, we let $R$ be an arbitrary ring.} \end{quotation} 0.2cm Our goal is to prove a series of results that will be used, in Sect.~\ref{subsec:characterizations}, to characterize or partially characterize the $\rfix_R$-irreducibles and $\rfix_R$-quarks of the monoid of zero divisors of $R$ when $R$ is a right Rickart ring (Proposition \ref{prop:4.6}, Theorem \ref{thm:rFix-quarks-in-right-rickart}, and Remark \ref{rem:left-sing-implies-sing}), a von Neumann regular ring with some additional properties (Theorem \ref{thm:5.8}), or the endomorphism ring of a free module of finite rank over a commutative discrete valuation domain (Proposition \ref{dge1}).
-The following lemma is perhaps of independent interest.
+\emph{Throughout this section \textup{(}unless noted otherwise\textup{)}, we let $R$ be an arbitrary ring.} \end{quotation} 0.2cm Our goal is to prove a series of results that will be used in Sect.~\ref{subsec:characterizations} to characterize or partially characterize the $\rfix_R$-irreducibles and $\rfix_R$-quarks of the monoid of zero divisors of $R$ when $R$ is a right Rickart ring (Proposition \ref{prop:4.6}, Theorem \ref{thm:rFix-quarks-in-right-rickart}, and Remark \ref{rem:left-sing-implies-sing}), a von Neumann regular ring satisfying the comparability axiom (Theorem \ref{thm:5.8}), or the endomorphism ring of a free module of finite rank over a commutative discrete valuation domain (Proposition \ref{dge1}).
+We start with a lemma that is perhaps of independent interest.

 \begin{lemma} If $\rann(a)$ is a direct summand of $R_R$ for some $a \in R$, then there is an idempotent $e \in R$ such that $ \rann(a) = eR$ and $\rfix(a) \subseteq (1_R-e)R$. \end{lemma}

 \begin{proof} Let $\rann(a)$ be a direct summand of $R_R$.
 By Proposition \ref{prop:2.2}\ref{prop:2.2(i)}, there exists an i\-dem\-po\-tent $f \in R$ such that $\rann(a) = fR$.
 Set $e := f-fa$.
 Since $fe = f^2(1_R-a) = e$ and $ef = f^2-faf = f$ (note that $af = 0_R)$, we have $eR=fR$.
 Moreover, we check that $e^2= fe - faf(1_R-a) = e$, i.e., $e$ is an i\-dem\-po\-tent of $R$.
 Lastly, if $x \in R$ and $(1_R-a)x = 0_R$, then $(1_R-e)x = x - f(1_R-a)x = x - 0_R = x$, which shows that $\rfix(a)$ is contained in $(1_R-e)R$. \end{proof}